Fre1d/Offline-CheatBreaker/Launcher/Beta/Beta 3 Release Notes.md

-**__Beta 2 Release notes:__**
+**__Beta 3 Release notes:__**

 **__Changelog:__**
-- Built in Java.
-- Allowed Windows to display its animations when opening, closing, minimizing and maximizing the launcher.
-- Removed MineHQ from the quick join menu (because GoldenPvP Network closed it).
-- Made the launcher movable.
-- Removed unnecessary code and files from the launcher.
-- Improved the installer.
+- Replaced the built in Java with the same Java that was used for CheatBreaker back in 2018 to improve stability.
+- Made the GoldenPvP Network logo in the quick connect menu work (not that useful as of now because you still need to select your account ingame).
+- The launch button will now say `DOWNLOADING...` after clicking on it.
-- Added a uninstaller.
+- Added the servers, settings and about pages
-- Fixed an issue that caused the launcher to look transparent on some PC's.

 **__What's working__**
 - Launching 1.7.10 & 1.8.9.